Doctor Syn: Captain Clegg (1962)

-Other adaptations
+Similarly themed productions

 Made in 1974, Carry On Dick, of the Carry On series of films, followed the same premise of a country vicar (Sid James) who is secretly an outlaw, in this case the highwayman Dick Turpin.

 Theatre

 In 2001 a stage adaptation titled Doctor Syn was performed at churches throughout the Romney Marsh, the final night being performed in Dymchurch.
 The cast featured Daniel Thorndike (the author's son), Michael Fields, Steven Povey and Ben Barton, along with various amateurs from the area.

+British composer Adam Pounds has written an opera, Syn, based on the character of Doctor Syn, excerpts of which were performed at the Mumford Theatre in Cambridge, in 2021.